 Become a member risk free!
 If after your first order you are unhappy and decide to cancel your account for any reason we will cheerfully refund your one-time $35.00 membership fee within a 30 day period after placing your first order.
-If you are an existing direct member of Miller’s Organic Farm and check mark the “existing member box” at registration your online account will be complimentary.
+If you are an existing direct member of our Miller’s Organic Farm and check mark the “existing member box” at registration, your online account will be complimentary.
 Please email us – requesting validation – and your account will be pending until proof of membership is established.
 No orders will be processed from a pending account.
 (If the farmer verbally consented to you, please place an order within 2 days and leave a comment for him at the checkout and you don’t have to send us an email)

 1. This Association of members hereby declares that our main objective is to maintain and improve the civil rights, constitutional guarantees, and political freedom of every member and citizen of the United States of America.
 We believe that the Constitution of the United States is one of the best documents ever devised by man, and the signers of the Declaration of Independence did so out of love for their country.

 2. We believe that the First Amendment of the Constitution of the United States of America guarantees our members the rights of free speech, petition, assembly, and the right to gather together for the lawful purpose of advising and helping one another in asserting our rights under the Federal and State Constitutions and Statutes.

 IT IS HEREBY Declared that we are exercising our right of “freedom of association” as guaranteed by the 1st and 14th Amendments of the U.S. Constitution and equivalent provisions of the various State Constitutions.
 This means that our association activities are restricted to the private domain only.

 3. We declare the basic right of all of our members to select spokesmen from our number who could be expected to give wisest counsel and advice concerning the need for, and availability and access to food and to select from our number those members who are the most skilled to assist and facilitate the actual performance and delivery of products.